Will the Taliban restrict internet access in Afghanistan? | DW | 30.08.2021

 The Taliban say that they want to ensure internet access in Afghanistan, but they could face substantial technical and financial challenges to keep it running.
 Afghans say they fear more surveillance and censorship.

-"The Taliban has started to turn the internet on and off in some parts of Kabul," said Habib Khan Totakhil, an Afghan journalist and founder of the Afghan Peace Initiative.
+"The Taliban have started to turn the internet on and off in some parts of Kabul," said Habib Khan Totakhil, an Afghan journalist and founder of the Afghan Peace Initiative.

 After the Taliban takeover of Afghanistan, losing internet access has become a major worry for Afghans, especially among the middle class.